-MAT 308 3 credits Inferential Statistics
+MAT 308 - Inferential Statistics (3)

-This course introduces the student to the scientific method of collecting, organizing, and interpreting quantitative data in the behavioral, social, and medical sciences.
+This course introduces the student to the scientific method of collecting, organizing, and interpreting quantitative data in real-world applications.
 Students are introduced to ways of making wise choices in the face of uncertainty and ways to recognize developing situations that may require corrective action.
-Topics include measurement concepts, frequency distributions, measures of central tendency and variability, probability distributions, random sampling, and hypothesis testing using "sign", "z", and "t" tests, analysis of variance, and chi-square tests.
-Note: A minimum grade of "C" is required for those courses for which this course is a Prerequisite.
-Prerequisite(s): MAT 102 or MAT 202 or MAT 205 with minimum grade of "C" or BSN candidate or College of Business completion degree candidate.
+Topics include methods of sampling, representations of data, frequency distributions, measures of central tendency and dispersion, discrete and continuous probability distributions, confidence intervals and hypothesis testing for population means, proportions, standard deviations, variances and chi square tests.
+Note: A minimum grade of "C" is required for those courses for which this course is a prerequisite.

+Prerequisite: MAT 122 or MAT 202 or MAT 205 with minimum grade of "C" or BSN candidate. .

-MAT 310 3 credits Calculus I
+MAT 310 - Calculus I (3)

 After a brief review of classes of functions and their properties, this course provides an introduction to differential calculus.
 Topics include limits, continuity, the derivative, techniques for finding the derivative, use of the derivative in graphing functions, and implicit differentiation.
 Applications of the derivative, including extrema applications and related rates, are covered.

-Prerequisite(s): MAT 200 with a minimum grade of "C".
+Prerequisite: MAT 200 with a minimum grade of "C".

-MAT 311 3 credits Calculus II
+MAT 311 - Calculus II (3)

 This course is a continuation of MAT 310.
 Topics include antiderivatives, the definite integral, the Fundamental Theorem of Calculus, integration techniques, applications of the definite integral, and improper integrals.
 An overview of multivariable calculus includes partial derivatives, minima and maxima, and double integrals.
 The course concludes with a discussion of Taylor series and L'Hospital's rule.
 An introduction to differential equations is given, if time permits.

-Prerequisite(s): MAT 310
+Prerequisite: MAT 310.